zakkg3/ClusterSecret/README.md

   tls.key: BASE64
 ```

-ClusterSecret operator makes sure all the matching namespaces have the secret available.
-New namespaces, if they match the pattern, will also have the secret.
-Any change on the ClusterSecret will update all related secrets.
-Deleting the ClusterSecret deletes "child" secrets (all cloned secrets) too.
+## Use cases.

 Use it for certificates, registry pulling credentials and so on.

-## Use case.

-when you need a secret in more than one namespace. you need to get the secret from the origin namespace, edit the  the secret with the new namespace and create the new one.
+when you need a secret in more than one namespace. you have to:

+1- Get the secret from the origin namespace,
+2- Edit the  the secret with the new namespace
+3- Re-create the new secret in the new namespace.

 This could be done with one command:

 ```
 kubectl get secret <secret-name> -n <source-namespace> -o yaml \